9 Signs of Infertility in Men and Women All Couples Should Know

 3. Vision problems and clumsiness

-If your periods are irregular, coupled with clumsiness and changes in your peripheral vision, you may be suffering from prolactinoma, a non-cancerous tumor on the pituitary gland affecting your fertility, as per Dr. Brian Levine, a board-certified OB-GYN and fertility specialist.
+If your periods are irregular, coupled with clumsiness and changes in your peripheral vision, you may be suffering from prolactinoma, a non-cancerous tumour on the pituitary gland affecting your fertility, as per Dr. Brian Levine, a board-certified OB-GYN and fertility specialist.

 “The pituitary gland makes follicle-stimulating hormone (FSH) which regulates the ovaries and egg production,” said Fox News.
 “Yet since the pituitary gland sits directly on the optic chiasm, prolactinoma can push down on the chiasm and push the cells that make FSH together.”